growupkuriyama-hub/lean_cfg_project/FORMALIZATION.md

 - all residual concepts are exactly realized by typed presentation states without additional hypotheses;
 - finite residual-concept bases have been constructed for broad classes of fixed-`h` substitutable CFLs;
 - the pointed-boundary theorem has been developed into a complete standalone regular-language theory;
-- the normal-coset and mod-`k` families have all been formalized;
+- the mod-`k` language family and its grammar-level saturation instantiation have all been formalized;
 - the full abstract complete-lattice isomorphism theorem for arbitrary reduced frame models has been formalized;
 - polynomial-time complexity bounds such as `O(|Q|^4)` have been formalized inside Lean.